Dispelling the Myths of Youth Weight Training

 Myth #1: Risk of Injury

-Do to the shear amount of conflicting and controversial information out there about youth weight training it’s easy as a parent to get overwhelmed and deem weight training unsafe for their youth athlete.
+Do to the shear amount of conflicting and controversial information out there about youth weight training, it's easy as a parent to get overwhelmed and deem weight training unsafe for their youth athlete.
 When looking at the research it shows there is actually a very low risk of injury to children who participate in weight training.
 This is often attributed to good coaching and qualified supervision (i.e. training at EForce).
 Actually, it may surprise you that the injury rates for youth athletes participating in the sports like weightlifting and powerlifting are significantly lower than many team sports like volleyball, soccer, basketball and football.
 One research study followed a group of competitive weightlifters (11-14 years old) over an entire year of training and competing.
 After a full year there was not a single injury found that limited training/competition or required professional medical attention (Doctor, PT, Surgeon, Orthopedist, etc.).
 It is also interesting to note that the forces experienced while participating in max strength training is less than what athletes are exposed to in court and field sports (upward of 5x body weight in ground-reaction forces while sprinting).

 Myth #2: Negative Effects on Growth Plates